 Integration of Real-Time Data Simulation: Consider incorporating a real-time data simulation to continuously test the models beyond the initial dataset.
 This could provide deeper insights into the models' performance in real-world scenarios.

 Cross-Validation with External Datasets: To enhance the validity of the results, cross-validate the findings with external datasets from similar industrial applications.
-This would help in generalizing the results across different types of machinery and conditions.
+This would help generalise the results across different types of machinery and conditions.

 Advanced Anomaly Detection Techniques: Implement more sophisticated anomaly detection techniques that can dynamically adapt to new types of cyber threats, thereby improving the models' resilience to FDIA.